Actipro/WinForms-Controls/Documentation/topics/support.md

 Licensed customers of our products will receive the highest priority of support.

-Please visit the [Actipro Software](http://www.actiprosoftware.com) web site to sign up for our .NET newsletter or to see our other .NET products.
+Please visit the [Actipro Software](http://www.actiprosoftware.com) website to sign up for our .NET newsletter or to see our other .NET products.